HiuSumJaimeYue/Employee-Tracker/README.md

 -[Questions](#questions)

 ## Installation
-Run "npm i inquirer@8.2.4" and "npm i mysql2" in your terminal after downloading the files.
+Run "npm i inquirer@8.2.4" and "npm i mysql2" in your terminal after downloading the files from the GitHub repository.

 ## Usage